CanelaSoftware/cassiaDB_docs/Basic/Cloud/CloudRecordCount.md

 * **`pTableName`** *(String)* - The label of the table to access.

 ## Outputs:
-(String) – Contains the numeric count of records in the cloud.
+(String) – Contains the numeric count of records in a given table on the cloud.

 ## API Version:
 * `0.3.1` - Introduced